CloudLabs-MOC/CloudLabs-SEED/Cryptography/MD5-Collision-Attack-Lab/MD5-Collision-Attack-Lab.md

 ### 2.3 Task 3: Generating Two Executable Files with the Same MD5 Hash

 In this task, you are given the following C program.
-Your job is to create two different versions of this program, such that the contents of theirxyzarrays are different, but the hash values of the executables are the same.
+Your job is to create two different versions of this program, such that the contents of their xyz arrays are different, but the hash values of the executables are the same.

 ```
 #include <stdio.h>